Time to Care: The nurse’s guide to caring for your aging parent

 Enjoy the gift of more time with your aging parent, more time for you, and better well-being for both of you!

 We know you are busy, so we don’t waste your time

 Time to Care: The Nurse’s Guide to Caring for Your Aging Parent is a series of on-line, on-demand classes and materials prepared for nurses by a nurse, guiding you and your parent to negotiate the experience of aging with grace and ease.
 This online, on-demand course offers the gift of time while you help your aging parent, guiding you to move from coping with inadequate resources and the unrealistic expectations of others, to enjoying quality time with your family and restorative ‘me time’ for you.
 Enjoy more time for your parent, more time for you, and better well-being for both of you with expert information, solutions, tools, and support offered by a guide who has been a nurse for over 30 years and a family caregiver for nearly all of her life.

 What you gain

 Even in the best of times, helping your aging parent can require time you just don’t have.
 Often the expectations of family and your parent’s healthcare providers are unrealistic.
 Find out how both you and your parent can enjoy quality family time together.

-Your parent feels in control and keeps their dignity
+Your aging parent feels in control and keeps their dignity

 The dynamics of caring for your parent are much more complex than caring for your patients.
 Time to Care offers easy to implement solutions to the challenges and stressors of aging, for both you and your parent.

-You guide your parent to safety and well-being
+You guide your aging parent to safety and well-being

 Gain expert information and resources, avoiding time consuming internet searches, especially as your parent’s needs increase.
 For some nurses, learning to help their aging parent is rather like learning a new nursing specialty.